-At the successful completion of N3410 (the last nursing process course), students are eligible to participate in Convocation, a formal ceremony held each December to recognize progression to the upper division.
+At the successful completion of N3410 (the last nursing process course), students are eligible to participate in Convocation, a formal ceremony held each December to recognize success in the course.
 During this public ceremony students receive a cap or tie, which has historical and cultural roots in West Texas and nursing.